DecisionsDev/odm-rpa-invoicing-sample/README.md

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/Orders.png" width="75%"></img>

-Jack uses invoicely.com to register invoices corresponding to Andreas orders.
+Jack uses invoicely.com to register invoices corresponding to Andrea's orders.

 Depending on the quantity and type of goods, he applies a tax rate and a discount to each row in the orders CSV and save the result in his invoicely account.